Schevon/movietrailer/readme.txt

 How to Run:
 To run the script, clone this repository directory and run video_config.py.
-If executed successfully, a new html page fresh_tomatoes will be generated or overwritten.
+If executed successfully, a new html page movie_trailer will be generated or overwritten.
-You can view the page by opening fresh_tomatoes.html with any web browser.
+You can view the page by opening movie_trailer.html with any web browser.